MaxHerbs/jekyll-instance/myblog/_posts/2024-10-18-deskOrnament.md

 ---
 ## Motivation
-This was originally supposed to be a cheap and cheerfull fix to a problem I have with commuting.
+This was originally supposed to be a cheap and cheerful fix to a problem I have with commuting.
 I have a fairly significant commute right now, but my employer offers a flexi-time scheme which is a great way to avoid rush hour where possible.
 This however leads to my daily question and the motivation for this project; has the traffic cleared up yet?

-I needed a simple desktop device that I could take an occasional glance at that would let me know how long it would take to get home, allowing me to work when suitable and head home when the traffic reached a reasonble level.
+I needed a simple desktop device that I could take an occasional glance at that would let me know how long it would take to get home, allowing me to work when suitable and head home when the traffic reached a reasonable level.

-This was supposed to be the end of the scope of the project, but after v0.1 was finished, it seemed a shame to do so little with such flexible setup, and so I started to develop support for a weather screen and a clock - stuctured to leave the door open to more in future.
+This was supposed to be the end of the scope of the project, but after v0.1 was finished, it seemed a shame to do so little with such flexible setup, and so I started to develop support for a weather screen and a clock - structured to leave the door open to more in future.

 The device has several distinct screens, one for each metric, which it rotates through at a configured interval.